jodienorris030/notes/README.md

 3. Adhere to SOLID principles and design patterns that promote flexibility and scalability.
 4. Keep your functions small and focused; avoid over-complicated methods.
 5. Remember that future you (or another developer) will appreciate good documentation and simplicity just as much as the end user benefits from a well-functioning application.

+# 2024-02-15
+- "Today's programming wisdom is to embrace the power of simplicity and modularity.
+Write code that is clean, readable, and easy to maintain.
+Always strive for abstraction without unnecessary complexity.
+Remember that 'Premature optimization is the root of all evil' as Donald Knuth wisely stated.
+Test early, test often, and automate your testing processes.
+Lastly, understand that coding is not just about writing code; it's also about debugging, documenting, and continuously learning from both successes and failures."

+In essence:
+"Program with clarity, embrace modularity, eschew premature optimization, prioritize testing, and always be in a continuous learning mode."